sean00002/QBiC-SELEX/README.md

 A Python script for predicting how genetic variants affect transcription factor binding using QBIC-SELEX models.
 Supports single model and batch processing with optional statistical testing.

+We provide example models in the `example_models` directory.
+The example covariance matrices are available download ([link](https://zenodo.org/xxxx)).
+For complete QBiC-SELEX models and corresponding covariance matrices, we provide two collections of models ([link](https://zenodo.org/xxxx)):

+- **Primary Model Collection**: Independently cross-sample validated models for 1023 transcription factors, one model per TF.
+- **Secondary Model Collection**: Models curated against SNP-SELEX data.

+We also provide models to TF and TF to models mapping files `TF_to_models.txt` and `models_to_TF.txt` based on CISBP database.
+You can use these files to find the models that are for a given TF or the TFs that a given model is mapped to.

+- **Scenario 1**: When you have a list of interested variants, you can use run all of the QBiC-SELEX models on them, and use the `models_to_TF.txt` file to get the transcription factors that the models are for.

+- **Scenario 2**: When you have a list of interested TFs, you can use the `TF_to_models.txt` file to get the models that are for them.

 ## Quick Start

 ### Example Usage